 Many products that you are using include plasticizers, degreasers and surfactants.

-Seriously, that sounds like you’re working in an auto repair shop, not in your own bathroom.
+Seriously, that sounds like you’re working in an auto repair shop, not in your own bathroom!

 Go to your bathroom and pull out your daily use cosmetics.
 I’m guessing it will include:

-The chemicals in each of the products create a compounding effect.
-They add up over time through repeated exposure.
+…And how many more??
+To boot, these are all products that we use every day, or several times per week.
+The chemicals in each of these products create a compounding effect as they add up over time through repeated exposure.

 1. Formaldehyde-releasing preservatives

 Even small amounts of formaldehyde causes cancer.
 (Check your nail polish)